allegheny-college-cmpsc-104-Fall-2024/midterm/README.md

 ### _Notes_:
 - Ensure all corrections and content from the `awesomeApp.pdf` are reflected in your markdown file.
+- Use the images located in the `graphics` folder of this repository and ensure correct paths are referenced in the markdown file.

 ## Project Assessment
 - **Content and Structure (75 points total)**: